-Note that the Act explicitly allows prescribed fire to be conducted without a certified prescribed fire manager present. § 48-34-60.
-However, the absence of a CPFM means that the landowner or burner are more vulnerable to liability because the prescribed fire was not conducted in full accordance with the Act.
+The Act explicitly allows prescribed fire to be conducted without a certified prescribed fire manager present. § 48-34-60.
+However, the absence of a CPFM means that the landowner or burner may be more vulnerable to liability.

-Additionally, South Carolina law prohibits burning in woodlands, brushlands, grasslands, ditchbanks, or hedgerows when the Governor has declared an emergency related to forest fires.
-S.C.
-Code § 48-35-40.
+The State Forester may prohibit fires at any time when deemed necessary for public safety. § 48-35-50.
+Additionally, South Carolina law prohibits burning when the Governor has declared an emergency related to forest fires. § 48-35-40.

-11 South Carolina explicitly adds that "controlled burn" is synonymous with prescribed fire.
+16 South Carolina explicitly adds that "controlled burn" is synonymous with prescribed fire.
 Id.